sevenmatt7/CS2102_2021_S1_Team1/projectReport.md

 		IF (old_service_avail_to - old_service_avail_from - (leave_end - leave_start) > 300) THEN
 			-- if can split up, return true
 			IF (leave_start - old_service_avail_from > 150 AND old_service_avail_to - leave_end > 150) THEN
-				-- this is when the date that the caretaker wants to take leave on is on the same day the availability starts when he takes a one day leave
+				-- case when caretaker wants to take leave on is on the same day -- the availability starts when he takes a one day leave -- so need to add 1 day to the date
-				-- so need to add 1 day to the date (e.g availability starts on 1/1/2020 so the new availability should start on 2/1/2020)
-				IF (old_service_avail_from = leave_start AND leave_period = 1) THEN
+                -- (e.g availability starts on 1/1/2020 so the new availability should start on 2/1/2020) IF (old_service_avail_from = leave_start AND leave_period = 1) THEN
 					old_service_avail_from := old_service_avail_from + 1;
 					new_service_avail_to_1 := new_service_avail_to_1 + 1;